nasirpatwary/freelance-update-assignment-10/README.md

-# 🎓 ScholarStream – Online Learning Platform
+# 🎓 Financial – Secure your retirement life with ease

 ScholarStream is a modern, responsive educational platform built with React, designed to connect students with top-tier courses and resources.